thesemaphoreslim/TaxCollector/README.md

 Limitations:
  - The application does NOT obtain historical reward information.
 It captures rewards on a current/go-forward basis.
- - The application treats any negative delta (coins leaving the wallet) as a spend, even you simply are moving your balance to a different wallet (cold/hardware/etc).
-However, you can updated the "SPENT" value in the log file with clarifying text (like "TRANSFERRED TO HARDWARE WALLET") for use at tax time.
+ - The application treats any negative delta (coins leaving the wallet) as a spend, even you are simply moving your balance to a different wallet (cold/hardware/etc).
+However, you can updated the "SPENT" value in the log file with clarifying text (like "TRANSFERRED TO HARDWARE WALLET").

 TaxCollector.dll.config.
  - balance_keywords: used to determine the coin denomination returned by the api (DO NOT MODIFY)